DCAN-Labs/cdni-brain/msi-module-request.md

 I am reaching out to request support for the module X to be integrated into MSI's infrastructure for Y purpose.

-The PI groups Fair, Feczko, Miranda Dominguez, Nelson, and Randolph would be actively using this module.
+The PI groups Fair, Feczko, Miranda Dominguez, Nelson, Tervo-Clemmens, Larson, and Randolph would be actively using this module.

 Link to module: [Insert Module Link]